List of Shadow World races: Elves

-Shadow World Elves are taller and stronger than those found in the various Dungeons and Dragons settings, and are immortal.
+Shadow World Elves are taller and stronger than those found in the various Dungeons & Dragons settings, and are immortal.

 Within Shadow World, elves are divided into a number of sub-types, including Linæri, Loari, Dyari and Erlini.
 The first three types are considered the “High Born,” referred to as the Iylari.
 As a whole, they are generally taller than humans, have elongated ears, larger eyes, and slightly delicate features.
 To mortals, they can be quite beautiful.
 Common to all of the elves, however, are their egos, as they view themselves superior to all other races.
 This self-aggrandizement is demonstrated differently by each particular elven sub-group (i.e., the Erlini are somewhat self-effacing while the Linæri maintain a certain degree of charm about it), but it is most prominent among the Loari elves, who make no attempt at hiding their contempt for mortals.